 In 2006, and with both museums struggling financially, COSI Toledo officially split with COSI Columbus.
 On December 31, 2007, after voters turned down two operating levies, COSI Toledo closed it’s doors to the public.
 I seem to remember during this time they kept a skeleton crew together so that schools that had already scheduled field trips could still attend the facility.

-In 2008, voters approved a levy, and the museum reopened as the Toledo Science Center.
+In 2008, voters approved a new operating levy, and the museum reopened as the Toledo Science Center.
 In October 2009, the museum was officially renamed The Imagination Station.
 Since it was renamed, a large renovation project has taken place, and about half of the original exhibit space has changed.

 Before I get to the recent trip, I thought I’d share a couple things I remembered from my first two trips to this museum.
 My first trip there was in 2003.
 First of all, it was impossible to not notice that this used to be a mall.
 It was easy to tell where storefronts used to be, and that the atrium area used to be a food court type area.
 Second, was the instant nostalgia I felt walking inside.
 More than just the fact that everything had COSI logos (and I was an employee of COSI at the time) was that some of the exhibits started life as temporary exhibits in Columbus.